Skip to main content

 Rondon (Caribbean Stew)

-Limon province's signature dish featuring seafood or meat stewed in rich coconut milk broth with yuca, plantains, and Caribbean spices.
-African-Caribbean in origin, brought by Jamaican railway workers.
-'Run down' refers to coconut milk reducing during cooking.
-Best on the Caribbean coast where Afro-Caribbean cuisine thrives.
-Represents Costa Rica's multicultural culinary heritage.
+Limon province's signature dish: seafood or meat stewed in a coconut milk broth with yuca, plantains, and Caribbean spices.
+It came with Jamaican railway workers, and the name 'run down' refers to the coconut milk reducing as it cooks.
+It's at its best on the Caribbean coast, and it speaks to the Afro-Caribbean side of Costa Rican cooking.

 Pati (Spicy Meat Patties)